eric-silk/amath583/ps5/Questions.md

 Do you have any concerns about this kind of behavior?

 Of course, but generally it can be disregarded for "real world" problems.
-This of course depends on the specific problem, but generally I wouldn't be fussed if error introduced is on the order of 10^-6 or less.
+This of course depends on the specific problem, but generally I wouldn't be fussed if the relative error introduced is on the order of 10^-6 or less.
 The fact that relative error seems to stay exceedingly small is likely due to the nature of floating point variables.